Welcome to the mountains!

 You’ll need skis with climbing skins and a walk mode (randonnée skis), boots that can be loosened at the ankle, poles, and full avalanche safety gear (transceiver, probe, and shovel).
 Dress in layers and wear windproof outer clothing – the weather can change quickly in the mountains.

-If you don't have all the equipment yourself, you can rent touring skis and an avalanche pack from the ski rental at Tyin Filefjell.
+If you don't have all the equipment yourself, you can rent ski touring and avalanche safety equipment from the ski rental at Tyin Filefjell Ski Center.

 The peak ski touring season at Tyin-Filefjell usually begins in November or December and lasts until May – sometimes even longer.
 The main season runs from January to April, when the snowpack is more stable and the days are longer.
 Before heading out, always check the snow conditions, weather forecast, and avalanche warnings.